 Oil and gas industry representatives made up a majority of the commenters who opposed the draft rules, touting the shale gas boom and telling EPA regulators the rules would “threaten innovation” in the energy sector.

-Many independent researchers and scientists have found the EPA has grossly underestimated its own data, which says the oil and gas industry is emitting close to 8 million metric tons of methane annually.
+Many independent researchers and scientists have found the EPA has grossly underestimated its own data, which says the industry is emitting close to 8 million metric tons of methane annually.

 “What we can conclude from the scientific side is that [methane] emissions are substantial and are typically underestimated.
 [Emissions] are in areas where they are close to [oil and gas] exploration, are contributing to a halt, and at some point, a possible reversal of air quality progress in that area,” said Gunnar Schade, an associate professor in the Department of Atmospheric Sciences at Texas A&M University, during a press conference.
 Schade is currently overseeing air quality research in the Eagle Ford shale region of South Texas.

-Schade’s research on air quality measurements in the Eagle Ford shale region found that the EPA’s inventories not only underestimate methane, but also other forms of emissions, including VOCs.
+Schade’s research on air quality measurements in the Eagle Ford shale region found that the EPA’s inventories not only underestimate methane but also other forms of emissions, including volatile organic compounds.
 “Through [a] combination of methane with its co-emitted compounds, you can relatively straightforwardly conclude that methane emissions are not dropping,” he said.
-(Industry representatives maintained during the hearing that methane emissions at gas well sites have been steadily decreasing.)
+Industry representatives, however, claimed during the hearing that methane emissions at gas well sites have been steadily decreasing.

 Senate Democrats are aggressively supporting President Obama’s climate plan, including the proposed methane emissions rules and the president’s Clean Power Plan, which cuts emissions from coal-fired power plants, in a bid to win control of the Senate in 2016.
 Senate Democrats introduced a bill on September 22 that would reduce greenhouse gas emissions by 2 percent every year until 2025, a target larger than what the Obama administration has set in its own plan.

-The EPA’s hearings on the draft rules, Senate Democrats’ introduction of the emissions measure and Pope Francis’ comments endorsing President Obama’s climate policies during his first visit to the White House may provide a boon to efforts to push forward on climate change policy ahead of a UN General Assembly meeting this fall in Paris, which could result in the first binding agreement among countries to collectively address the global climate crisis.
+The EPA’s hearings on the draft rules, Senate Democrats’ introduction of the emissions measure and Pope Francis’s comments endorsing President Obama’s climate policies during his first visit to the White House, may provide a boon to efforts to push forward on climate change policy ahead of a U.N.
+General Assembly meeting this fall in Paris, France, which could result in the first binding agreement among countries to collectively address the global climate crisis.